-- Connect to the cloud – Ensuring that all your devices are connected to a remote platform means that you can access your work at any given moment, even when your laptop is switched off or is not within reach.
+- Connect to the cloud – Connecting all your devices to a remote platform means that you can access your work at any given moment.
+So, even when your laptop is switched off or is not within reach.
 So, if you need to send off something quickly or your laptop battery dies just when you need it the most; your phone can come to the rescue.

-- Instant Wifi hotspot – While WiFi spots are typically relatively easy to find, your smartphone can double up as an instant WiFi hot spot for your laptop.
-When you need to work and there is no WiFi within reach, is where a great connection on your phone can come in handy.
+- Instant Wifi hotspot – While WiFi spots are typically easy to find, you can also use your smartphone as an instant WiFi hot spot for your laptop.
+When you need to work and there is no WiFi within reach, a great connection on your phone can come in handy.

-- Consider a second phone – If the largest portion of your working hours is done remotely, then might be a good idea to consider a second phone.
-This will enable you to keep your work tasks and your personal interactions separate, apart from ensuring that you always have battery power to keep you going.
+- Consider a second phone – If the largest portion of your working hours is done remotely, then it might be a good idea to consider a second phone.
+This will enable you to keep your work tasks and your personal interactions separate.
+It also means that you always have battery power to keep you going.

 - Prep your phone for meetings – Conducting meetings on Skype, Teams, Zoom, or Slack has become the norm.
-Ensuring that the top call and meeting apps are installed on your phone means that you are instantly available for all your client and team meetings.
+Installing the top call and meeting apps on your phone means that you are instantly available for all your online meetings.

-- Keep your zen flowing – While this may not be a work-related tip in itself, your phone can also be your meditation buddy when you need you’re in the middle of a stressful workday and you need to decompress and refocus.
+- Keep your zen flowing – While this may not be a work-related tip in itself, your phone can also be your meditation buddy.
+When you’re in the middle of a stressful workday and you need to decompress and refocus.
 Simply install a meditation app, put on your headphones, and hit the play button for immediate feel-good vibes.

-Working away from the office (or from your living room for that matter) is set to increasingly become the norm.
-Having the right set-up will make the difference between a smooth remote experience and a frustrating working day.
-Having a high-performing mobile package is an essential tool to have.
+Working away from the office (or from your living room for that matter) is set to become more common.
+Having the right setup makes the difference between a smooth remote experience and a frustrating working day.
+That’s why you need a high-performing mobile package.

 So, click here to compare and save big!